NIKHIL-KASHMEERABEN-RUPALA/NIKHIL-KASHMEERABEN-RUPALA/README.md

 <br/>
 <br/>
 <br/>
-I measure engineering not by the software it produces, but by the complexity it quietly eliminates.
+my core working principle is to measure engineering not by the software it produces, but by the complexity it quietly eliminates , engineer systems that teach machines to reason and systems to endure & continue to solve problems long after I'm gone.
 </div>

 <br/>